Laurence Lau

 Laurence Henry Lau (born May 10, 1954) is an American television and stage actor, best known for his roles in several soap operas.
+He has also been credited in film.

+Early life and education

-Lau was born in Long Beach, California and raised in Lake Oswego, Oregon.
+Lau was born in Long Beach, California, and raised in Lake Oswego, Oregon.
 He attended Columbia University and Brigham Young University.

+Career

 One of his first roles was on the TV comedy/drama Eight Is Enough in 1980.

-He first became popular by playing the role of rich kid Greg Nelson on All My Children (1981–1986), in which his character got involved with a girl from the other side of the tracks, Jenny Gardner (Kim Delaney).
-The pair was considered to be a supercouple and the status booted Lau to stardom.
+He first became popular by playing the role of Greg Nelson on All My Children (1981–1986), in which his character got involved with a girl from the other side of the tracks, Jenny Gardner (Kim Delaney).
 Other notable soap roles include NBC's Another World as Jamie Frame (1986–1990), and ABC's One Life to Live as attorney Sam Rappaport (2001—2003), taking over from actor Kale Browne.